MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 - Would benefit from custom input processing or response generation.

 The [introduction to adaptive dialogs](bot-builder-adaptive-dialog-introduction.md) and its associated topics describe the features supported by adaptive dialogs: language recognition and language generation support, use of triggers and actions to model conversation flow, and access to memory scopes.

-## Dialog state

-Dialogs are an approach to implementing a multi-turn conversation, and as such, they rely on persisted state across multiple turns.
-Without state in dialogs, your bot wouldn't know where it is in the conversation or what information it has already gathered.
-Again, a dialog manager automates many of these tasks for you.

-A dialog based bot can hold a dialog set collection as a member variable in its bot implementation.
-That dialog set is created with a handle to an object called an accessor that provides access to persisted state.
-For background on state within bots, see [managing state](bot-builder-concept-state.md).
-The dialog manager manages state for adaptive dialogs.

-Within the bot’s on turn handler, the bot initializes the dialog subsystem by calling *create context* on the dialog set, which returns a *dialog context*.
-That dialog context contains the necessary information needed by the dialog.

-The creation of a dialog context requires state, which is accessed with the accessor provided when creating the dialog set.
-With that accessor, the dialog set can get the appropriate dialog state.
-Details on state accessors can be found in [Save conversation and user data](bot-builder-howto-v4-state.md).

 ## Dialog types